Digital program booklet

 tauchgold

-Since 2007 tauchgold (Heike Tauch and Florian Goldberg) have been producing plays at the interface of radio and stage.
-Their works include social satires, historical dramas and philosophical material.
+tauchgold (Heike Tauch and Florian Goldberg) have been producing plays at the interface between radio and stage since 2007.
+Their works include social satires, historical dramas and philosophical materials.
 However, specially composed music always plays a central role.
-In 2019, her stage work "Das Gläserne Meer - Ein Narratorium für Streicher und Stimmen" (The Glass Sea - A Narratorio for Strings and Voices) premiered in Munich, with a composition by Cathy Milliken based on the radio play "Metamorphoses".
-For "Borrowed Landscape - A Narratorio for Piano Trio and Voices", composer Dai Fujikura wrote the music (2022).
-In June 2022, tauchgold already realised the RSB's "Mensch, Musik!"#4 project under the title "Wanderer".
-The two following "Mensch, Musik!" projects in February and April 2023 ("Return tot he Unknown" and "Cities Land (in) Oceans") will also be created together with tauchgold.
+In 2019, their stage work "Das Gläserne Meer - Ein Narratorium für Streicher und Stimmen" premiered in Munich, a composition by Cathy Milliken based on the radio play "Metamorphosen".
+The composer Dai Fujikura wrote the music for "Geborgte Landschaft - Ein Narratorium für Klaviertrio und Stimmen" (2022).
+In June 2022, tauchgold already realized the RSB's "Mensch, Musik!" #4 project named "Wanderungen".
+The two "Mensch, Musik!" projects that followed in February and April 2023 ("Heimkehr in die Fremde" and "Statt Land Meer") were also created in collaboration with tauchgold.

 Mohamed Gamal

-Mohamed Gamal is an Egyptian trombone player.
-He is a graduate of the Cairo Conservatoire in Egypt and the Barenboim-Said Akademie in Berlin.
-At the early age of 17, while completing his studies, he joined the Cairo Symphony Orchestra as a Co-Principal Trombone.
-In 2010 he won the First Prize at the 9th International Summer Festival in Egypt.
-He toured extensively throughout the Middle East, South America, Europe, Africa and Asia During 2011 to 2015 he played several solo concerts with the Cairo Symphony Orchestra.
-2013, he was honoured to join the West Eastern Divan Orchestra, conducted by Daniel Barenboim, and he has since been playing with West-Eastern Divan Orchestra around the world.
-In 2015, he joined the Barenboim-Said Academy in Berlin where he studied with Prof. Stefan Schulz and Filipe Alves and graduated in 2019.
+Mohamed Gamal is an Egyptian trombonist.
+He is a graduate of the Cairo Conservatory and the Barenboim-Said Academy in Berlin.
+He joined the Cairo Symphony Orchestra as assistant principal trombonist at the age of 17.
+In 2010, he won first place at the 9th International Summer Festival in Egypt.
+He has toured extensively throughout the Middle East, South America, Europe, Africa and Asia.
+From 2011 to 2015, he played several solo concerts with the Cairo Symphony Orchestra.
+In 2013, he was honored to become a member of the West-Eastern Divan Orchestra under the direction of Daniel Barenboim, and since then he has performed with the West-Eastern Divan Orchestra all over the world.
+Since 2015 he has been a member of the Barenboim-Said Academy in Berlin, where he studied under Stefan Schulz and Filipe Alves.

 Gustavo Llano

 Gustavo Llano was born in Medellín, Colombia.
-He studied theatre at the EPA (Escuela Popular de Arte de Medellín, now ITM) and visual arts at the University of Antioquia before finally turning to dance.
-His dance teachers included Jorge Holguín, Álvaro Restrepo, Beatriz Gutiérrez, Peter Palacio, Silvia Rolz.
+He studied theater at the Escuela Popular de Arte de Medellín (now ITM) and fine arts at the University of Antioquia before dedicating himself exclusively to dance.
+His dance teachers included Jorge Holguín, Álvaro Restrepo, Beatriz Gutiérrez, Peter Palacio and Silvia Rolz.

-Since 1998 Gustavo Llano has been living in Berlin in self-exile, as he calls it.
+Since 1998, Gustavo Llano has been living in Berlin in self-exile, as he puts it.
 Like many other dancers of his generation, he left the country because of the violence.
-The final straw was the murder of his friend and teacher José Manuel Freidel, a visionary of socially critical Colombian theatre.
+The final straw was the murder of his friend and teacher José Manuel Freidel, a visionary of socially critical Colombian theater.

 Richard Scott